uniatrix/CS50P-Tarot-card-reader/README.md

 4. **Tarot Reading**: The program randomly draws the specified number of cards from the deck and displays their details, including name, meaning, suit (for minor arcana), and number (for minor arcana).
 It then constructs a prompt containing the user's question, the drawn cards, and a system message to feed into the GPT-3.5 model for generating the tarot reading.

 5. **GPT Integration**: The program integrates with OpenAI's GPT-3.5 language model to generate a detailed tarot reading based on the user's question and the drawn cards.
 It sends a prompt containing relevant information to the GPT-3.5 model and receives the generated response.
+Users need to provide their OpenAI API key to use this feature.

 6. **Output**: Finally, the program displays the user's question, the drawn cards, and the generated tarot reading.